davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 dynamic factors.
-As with the "dangling slab" version of this case, horizontal translation of such a large mantle mass along the base of the crust should manifest at the surface by transients in dynamic topography, as well as brittle crustal deformational responses to horizontal shear stresses in the lower crust.
-Such surface deformation patterns are not expressed for late Cenozoic time north of the Transverse Ranges.
+As with the "dangling slab" version of this case, horizontal translation of such a large mantle mass along the base of the crust should manifest at the surface by transients in dynamic topography, as well as brittle crustal deformation in response to horizontal shear stresses in the lower crust.
+Such surface deformation patterns are not expressed north of the Transverse Ranges in late Cenozoic time.
 Furthermore, horizontal translation of a previously underthrust slab provides no melting mechanism for the early Neogene or Pleistocene volcanic centers of the region.
 We thus conclude that despite of our findings on the Crystal Knob xenolith